krishnasism/fastapi-celery-playground/README.md

 # fastapi-celery-start
-Simple boilerplate fastapi + celery template to get started.
+Simple boilerplate fastapi + celery playground to get started.

 I created this while trying to learn it myself and keep it as a reference for future use.